-Liquidation Specialists – Closing a Company
+Liquidation Practitioners – Closing a Company

-We are liquidation specialists.
-If you have reached the regrettable conclusion, that your company’s financial problems are so great, that the only option is to close it down, then before actually doing so, please give us call – we may still be able to help salvage something for you.
+We are London liquidation specialists.
+If you have reached the regrettable conclusion, that your London based company’s financial problems are so great, that the only option is to close it down, then before actually doing so, please give us call – we may still be able to help salvage something for you.
 In the event that the only option is to liquidate the company, then we will advise you on all of the issues that you need to be aware of, both statutory, regulatory and commercially.
-Once you formally instruct us to deal with the liquidation of your company, we will deal with every aspect of that process, including dealing with creditors, HMRC, retention of title issues, valuation of assets, realisation of assets and all of the relevant procedures to ensure that the matter is dealt with in the most efficient and cost effective manner.
+Once you formally instruct us, as liquidators, to deal with the liquidation of your London company, we will deal with every aspect of that process, including dealing with creditors, HMRC, retention of title issues, valuation of assets, realisation of assets and all of the relevant procedures to ensure that the matter is dealt with in the most efficient and cost effective manner.
 We can also advise you on how best to deal with any personal guarantees that you may have given.

 >> more information about liquidating your company